Debt Funds Types in India – After Sebi Categorization.

 Here, these different bonds will have different maturities and different maturity dates.

-Average maturity of a bond is simply the weighted average time left for the different bonds in portfolio.
+The average maturity of a bond is simply the weighted average time left for the different bonds in the portfolio.

 Hence, Higher the average maturity of a debt fund means the higher the risk towards interest rate change.

 Exit Load risk while selecting Debt Fund from Different Types of Debt funds available…

 As you are aware every investment has some cost that you to bear.